-MANAGEMENT FEE PERFORMANCE FEE NAV FEE (EURO BILLION) (BASIS POINTS) Calculated annually NAV < 1 80 Equal to 40% of the lower amount out of: 1 < NAV < 1.5 60] NAV > 1.5 50 - the sum of 10% of the Total Return Outperformance in the case of a Total In addition, from the fourth year of the agree Return Outperformance in the event of a Total Return in excess of 10%; Manfredi Catella is confirmed as the CEO of the Company; the CEO is the controlling shareholder of the SGR; (ii) 20% of the excess of the NAV per share at the end of the Accounting Period in relation to a minimum High Watermark The fixed annual remuneration of the CEO from the management fee paid to COIMA defined level.
+MANAGEMENT FEE PERFORMANCE FEE NAV FEE (EURO BILLION) (BASIS POINTS) Calculated annually Equal to 40% of the lower amount out of: NAV < 1 80 1 < NAV < 1.5 60 - NAV > 1.5 50 the sum of 10% of the Total Retu Outperformance in the case of a Tot n addition, from the fourth year of the a vhich: greement, subject to the circumstances in (1) Return Outperformance in the event of Total Return in excess of 10%; Manfredi Catella is confirmed as the CEO of the Company; 2 the CEO is the controlling shareholder of the SGR; (ii) 20% of the excess of the NAV per sha at the end of the Accounting Period relation to a minimum High Waterma he fixed annual remuneration of the CEO, paid by COIMA RES, will be deducted rom the management fee paid to COIMA SGR. defined level.